 Eleven Miles to Paradise Trail Run

 This 10.6 mile race runs through Lolo National Forest along a scenic & rolling single-track trail that parallels the mighty Clark Fork River outside Paradise, MT.
-Nutritional supplements from Hammer Nutrition will be provided along the course and at the finish line.
-Each participant will receive a stylish 11 Miles to Paradise T-shirt, shuttle to race start, chip timing and an option for post race massage!
+Nutritional supplements from Hammer Nutrition will be provided at our halfway aid station and at the finish line.
+Each participant will receive a stylish 11 Miles to Paradise T-shirt, bus shuttle to race start, chip timing, snacks at the finish line and an option for post race massage!

 Course Description: The course begins as an old two track forest service road for one mile before narrowing down into single-track for the remainder of the course.
 The trail weaves and rolls through the forest next to the Clark Fork river while contouring along small drainages and hillsides.
 Although the race does follow down river, and therefore will have a net elevation loss, there are some short climbs along the way!
 The race ends at the Ferry Landing Fishing access site along State Route 135 only a few miles from Quinn’s Hot Springs.
 Take advantage of the COLD waters of the Clark Fork to ice the legs before heading on the shuttle back to Quinn’s.